The Creation

 Further information can be found about the “old-earth” view at Reasons to Believe and at Answers in Creation, and about the “young-earth” view at Institute for Creation Research and at Answers in Genesis.

-Dr. John Ankerberg, of the Ankerberg Theological Research Institute, used to embrace the “young earth” view of Creation.
+Dr. John Ankerberg used to embrace the “young earth” view of Creation.
 Now he strongly accepts and supports an “old-earth” view of Creation.
 A comprehensive article by Dr. Ankerberg generally reflects my positions on the topics of creation and evolution.
 The views, quotations, and documentation of numerous authoritative sources have been included in this lengthy article.
 The first part of the article discusses the “creation vs. evolution” issue, and the second part of the article discusses the two major views about creation (“young-earth” vs. “old-earth”):

 1) DOES SCIENTIFIC EVIDENCE TODAY SHOW THAT GOD CREATED